ivantyumenyev/voice_reserve_ai/README.md

    ```bash
    cp .env.example .env
    ```
-   Edit `.env` and fill in your API keys and configuration.
+   Edit `.env` and fill in your API keys and configuration. **All sensitive data and configuration must be set via environment variables.**

-5. Set up Google Calendar credentials:
+5. (Optional) Set up Google Calendar credentials for future integration:
    - Place your `google_credentials.json` in the project root
    - Follow Google Calendar API setup instructions